gritzko/librdx/RDXJ.md

 *x-Ples* are short fixed-order collections: tuples, triples, quadruples, and so on.
 These are `1:2` or `"Alice":"Bob":"Carol"`.
 The only way to edit a tuple is to replace an element.
+A tuple can optionally be enclosed in angled brackets.
+That is only necessary if we nest tuples, e.g. `"Corned Beef" : <0.5:kg> : <3.45:EUR>`.

 *Linear* collections are essentially arrays.
 As with x-ples, the relative order of elements gets preserved on copy, conversion or merge.